kalekundert/parametrize_from_file/docs/exceptions.rst

 **********

 Testing functions that are expected to raise exceptions for some inputs is a very common task.
-The usual approach is to write separate test functions for the valid and invalid inputs, but this adds boilerplate and often means duplicating the code that helps setup the test.
+The usual way to parametrize tests for such functions is to write separate tests for the valid and invalid inputs, but this adds boilerplate and often means duplicating the code that helps setup the test.
 Instead, this tutorial will show an elegant way to use the same test function for all inputs.
-The key is a `helper function <voluptuous.Namespace.error_or>` that:
+The key is a `helper function <voluptuous.Namespace.error_or>`
+that:

 - Produces a schema that accepts either an expected value or an expected error.
 - When that schema is evaluated, creates a context manager that can be used to